 Investor sentiment has been dragged down by the

 "deterioration in the futures market and people are quite

 bearish," said Bai.

-Rebar futures have fallen more than 6 percent so far in
+Rebar futures have fallen around 7 percent so far in

 September after gains in the past three months that were

 supported by the efforts to curb steel capacity.

 Market participants are realising, though, that there may